What is the difference between

 The most common type of genetic variation is a single base change at a particular position, which is called a Single Nucleotide Polymorphism, or SNP for short.
 SNPs can lead to different forms of the same gene, or alleles.
 Some individuals have risk alleles meaning they have a higher risk of, say, a disease based only on their genetics.

-What do the letters T, C, A and G mean when we look at DNA?
+What do the letters T, C, A and G?

 The information in DNA is stored as a code made up of four chemical bases: adenine (A), guanine (G), cytosine (C), and thymine (T).
 The order of these bases form (or code for) different genes.
 Genes produce proteins which determine, maintain and build your unique characteristics.
 You can imagine bases being similar to letters of the alphabet appearing in a certain order to form words and sentences.